hawkfish/textform/docs/layouts/text.rst

 Text Lines
 ==========

-.. py:currentmodule:: textform.formats.text
+.. py:currentmodule:: textform.layouts.text

-The ``text`` format reads and writes records as single lines of text using an interface that looks like :py:mod:`csv`.
+The ``text`` layout reads and writes records as single lines of text using an interface that looks like :py:mod:`csv`.

 .. py:class:: LineReader(iterable, **config)